J221B/apple-music-link-generator/README.md

-# 🎵 Apple Music Album Link Extractor
+# 🎵 Apple Music Album Link Generator

 A Python-based utility that reads an Excel spreadsheet containing artist and album names, queries the Apple Music website, and retrieves **album links only** (no singles).
 The script outputs results to both an `.xlsx` and `.txt` file.
 It includes built-in random delays to avoid being blocked by the server.